CMB Faculty and Departments

-CMB is an interdisciplinary program with six participating departments.
-The program faculty have chosen primary and secondary affiliations within the five Focus Areas recently established.
+The CMB is an interdisciplinary program composed of 2 Schools UCI.
+The program faculty have chosen primary and secondary affiliations within the five Focus Areas.

 Research Facilities at UCI